yihuacheng/Full-face/README.md

 ```

 ### Test
-In the leaveone folder, you can run
+In the leaveout folder, you can run
 ```
 python test.py config/config_mpii.yaml 0
 ```